apache/drill/_docs/data-sources/004-json-ref.md

 JSON does not enforce types or distinguish between integers and floating point values.
 When reading numerical values from a JSON file, Drill distinguishes integers from floating point numbers by the presence or lack of a decimal point.
 If some numbers in a JSON map or array appear with and without a decimal point, such as 0 and 0.0, Drill throws a schema change error.

 ### Handling Type Differences
-Use all text mode to prevent the schema change error described in the previous section.
+Use the all text mode to prevent the schema change error described in the previous section.
 Set the `store.json.all_text_mode` property to true.

     ALTER SYSTEM SET `store.json.all_text_mode` = true;